How will we get there?

 Converged Wired-Wireless Infrastructure

 Both mobile and wired technologies are moving toward a cloud-based architecture and virtualization which offers a great opportunity for convergence.
 In other words, because there are virtual versions of many network functions, DOCSIS and wireless networks can now share hardware and software resources.
 CableLabs has already submitted contributions to 3GPP, the governing body responsible for the 5G specification guidelines, detailing requirements for 5G convergence with cable’s hybrid fiber coax (HFC) networks.
-These specifications are slated to be released by the end of 2019.
+These specifications were released in 2019 and can be found here.

 Low Latency Mobile Xhaul